-Within the curriculum the centre will raise the awareness of the nature of bullying through inclusion in PSHE, tutorial time and subject areas, as appropriate, in an attempt to eradicate such behaviour.
+Within the curriculum the centre will raise the awareness of the nature of child to child abuse through inclusion in PSHE, tutorial time and subject areas, as appropriate, in an attempt to eradicate such behaviour.

 Monitoring, Evaluation and Review

 The centre will review this policy and assess its implementation and effectiveness.
 The policy will be promoted and implemented throughout the centre.